10 Best Life Insurance Companies in Nebraska

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Nebraska is approximately 77.7 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Nebraska have been cancer, heart disease, and Covid-19.
 The homicide rate in Nebraska is about 4.1 homicides per 100,000 residents, which is lower than the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Nebraska, the 90th percentile income is currently $93,220.
 The median income in the state is roughly $38,780.
-Most financial advisors recommend obtaining a life insurance plan that covers your household for between 10X and 20X your yearly earnings.
+Most financial advisors recommend obtaining a life insurance plan that covers your household for between 10X and 20X your annual earnings.
 In Nebraska, this amounts to around $932,200 – $1,864,400 for most individuals.

 The Nebraska department of insurance at nebraska.gov regulates the annuities insurance products, insurance agencies, and insurance agents.
 Life insurance quotes can help insure your enrollment in an insurance policy that meets your needs.
 Life insurance and long term care policies can help provide financial support for health care expenses.